CrookedGrin/maximum-override/README.md

 Maximum Override allows you to copy your overrides, swap out an instance, and then paste the overrides back onto the new instance, to retain all of your changes.
 This includes nested instances that you've swapped with a different symbol.

-### **Compare properties between objects**
+### **2. Compare properties between objects**

 Maximum Override also allows you to select any two nodes on the stage and compare them against each other to see what's different.
 (In software, this is known as a "diff".)
 You can then copy the changes from object A to object B, or vice-versa.
+If you select a single instance, Maximum Override will compare it against its own master component.

 <br/>